Beef and Cabbage Bowls (30-Minute Meal)

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome

-Cabbage Bowls
+Beef and Cabbage Bowls (30-Minute Meal)

 5 from 1 vote